vz-risk/veris/bin/veris_webapp/SCHEMA_UPDATE.md

 4. Add section for new version in src/js/veris_app.uiSchemas.js

-5. Run `npm run build:dist` to minify the webapp and place it in the right spot.
+5. Run `npm run build:dist` to minify the webapp and place it in the right spot. (you may have to run `npm install webpack`)